-All of a sudden, the onus of making sure that people are ‘productive’ and ‘remote-work ready’ has shifted from HR teams to IT teams.
-Specifically how smoothly your organization adopts the eSignature tool will likely affect employees of every function.
-Hence, you need to choose the right type of online signing software and change management tactics to ensure that the technology is seamlessly embedded into your documentation workflow.
+Seemingly overnight, the responsibility to make sure that people are productive and remote work-ready has shifted from HR teams to IT teams.
+Choosing the right online signing software and using effective change management tactics will ensure that the technology is seamlessly embedded into your existing documentation workflow.

 To get C-suite executives onboard, develop a well-researched proposal that broadly answers the following question: “Are you missing out on real innovation, in this time of crisis, by sticking with wet signatures?”

-You don’t just want to convince the leadership team of the need to move away from the old-fashioned way of signing documents.
-You want to show them how to stay ahead of the curve.
-SignEasy is one of the most innovative eSignature solutions with features such as SignEasy’s FaceID, audit trail, and dark mode.
-Access to these new functionalities is sure to deliver an enhanced signing experience.
+Rather than simply convincing your leadership team of the need to move away from legacy signature workflows, show them how the switch will drive business transformation.
+SignEasy is one of the most innovative eSignature solutions on the market, leveraging features like FaceID, digital audit trails, and dark mode.
+Access to these new and innovative security features are the key to an enhanced signing experience.